The Bounds of Algorithmic Collusion; $Q$-learning, Gradient Learning, and the Folk Theorem: Introduction

-To the best of our knowledge, this work presents the first Folk Theorem for learning in general finite-player, finite-action games, thereby extending beyond potential games and zero-sum games (\cite{daskalakis2020independent}, \cite{mokhtari2020unified}, \cite{perolat2021poincare}, \cite{fox2022independent}, \cite{mguni2021learning} and \cite{cartea2022algorithms}).
-This broader framework allows for a general perspective on what agents might learn, which can be collusion, competition or other behaviours.
+To the best of our knowledge, this work presents the first Folk Theorem for learning in general finite-player, finite-action games, thereby extending the literature beyond potential games and zero-sum games (\cite{daskalakis2020independent}, \cite{mokhtari2020unified}, \cite{perolat2021poincare}, \cite{fox2022independent}, \cite{mguni2021learning} and \cite{cartea2025algorithmic}).
+This broader framework allows for a general perspective on what agents might learn, encompassing collusion, competition or other behaviours.

-For the RL literature, this work suggests that classic game-theory results can offer insights as to what is possible to learn, and under what conditions.
-Conversely, for the game theory literature, this paper sheds new light on well-established solution concepts.
-While we show that perfect public equilibria are learnable, sequential equilibria are more nuanced, as machines are inherently limited in their ability to maintain the infinite hierarchy of beliefs required for sequential equilibria.
-Additionally, we show that strategy profiles outside the scope of sequential equilibria can also be learned.
-This work highlights the strong connection between contemporary RL methods and classic game theoretical results.